 - Clinical research covers a variety of topics including: sample repositories, patient recruiting, translational support, and patient registries.

-- Research administration explores the areas of lab management, grants administration, research accounting, research integrity, and environmental health and safety.
+- Research administration explores the areas of lab management, grants administration, research accounting, research compliance, and environmental health and safety.

 C. Introduction to writing and communication skills for research scientists